 The investigation led by the Swedish regulator exposed a series of compliance issues.
 According to the regulator, a large number of SEB’s Baltic operations came from non-resident customers, including customers that were classified as high risk by subsidiary banks themselves.

 The FSA has also given the bank a year to improve its transaction-monitoring system to better identify customers classified as high risk.

 In 2017, Deutsche Bank AG was fined 163 million pounds by the FCA and $425 million by the New York State Department of Financial Services for failing to maintain appropriate AML control policies between 2012 and 2015.
 The investigation revealed that the Deutsche Bank failed to properly identify their customers, which led to over $10 billion of unknown origin being transferred from Russia to offshore bank accounts.
 This behavior was described by the FCA as highly suspicious and suggesting financial crime, which was overlooked.
-Moreover, the regulator stated that the Bank failed to control the actions of the department responsible for KYC.
+Moreover, the regulator stated that the Bank failed to control the actions of the department responsible for KYC Verification.

 The FCA also stated that it was apparent that the Bank didn’t implement automated AML systems for detecting suspicious transactions and did not introduce AML policies and procedures.

 During the same year, Deutsche Bank was also fined $425 million by the US regulator, the Department of Financial Services, for the negligence of following the AML policies concerning the previously mentioned Russian money-laundering scheme.